 As much as possible, avoid using stop words as keywords.
 They are extremely common words that search engines often ignore.
 Eg: “also”, “and”, “but” “did” etc.

-Avoid making changes to slugs after publishing a post/page
+Avoid making changes to slugs after publishing a WordPress post/page

-You can very easily edit post slugs in a WordPress website.
+You can very easily edit post slugs on a WordPress website.
 However, changing your slug would mean every link to the previous slug would break.

 For instance, here’s a fictitious URL to a post on your website.